-Pneumonia is inflammation (swelling) of the tissue in one or both lungs.
-It's usually caused by a bacterial infection.
+Pneumonia is inflammation of the lungs, usually caused by a bacterial infection.

 Symptoms of pneumonia

-- a cough – which may be dry, or produce thick yellow, green, brown or blood-stained mucus (phlegm)
+- a cough - it may be dry or you may cough up yellow, green or brown mucus (phlegm)

 - loss of appetite